Are you experiencing unusual vibrations in your machinery?

 - If the clearance between the blade and the housing is not uniform, the amplitude of the vibration of the blade through the frequency (BPF) can be very high;

-- High amplitude vane passage frequency (BPF) vibration may occur if friction ring is stuck on shaft;
+- High amplitude vane passage frequency (BPF) vibration may occur if the friction ring is stuck on the shaft;

 - The eccentric rotor may produce excessive amplitude of blade passage frequency (BPF) vibration.